saijaseppa/euromo-thesis/README.md

 ![neovisexample](https://user-images.githubusercontent.com/78361679/205669030-4b256d98-bd93-46a1-a416-02d7db4014ce.png)

 ## To get the project work
+To get project work, Neo4j database is needed.
+These instructions can be applied with correct database.

 1. First copy this repo.
 2. Then "npm install" at the root of the project.